MatrixAINetwork/MATRIX_AI/README.md

 - Completed the development work of Transaction Function Recognition, and extended on the map data structure in statedb;

 - Determined the implementation plan of patch permission authentication mechanism, focusing on the authentication scheme based on account address;

+- Conducted research on contract upgrade, existing technology roadmap of patches, as well as coding design patterns;